-Funding strategy What is it?
-Best practice that could be supported Example School district funding Colorado has 178 school districts, whose funding is determined using a combination of factors, including local taxes and state funds.
-Funding for the Colorado Preschool Program is a part of Colorado's public school system. #2 #3 #5 #6 #7 #8 #10 In the 2017 school year, Jefferson County School district was able to dedicate \$750,000 to a partnership with Jefferson Center for Mental Health (JCMH).
-JCMH helps cover some of the cost of the counselors that the school district uses, particularly for schools with a larger population of free and reduced-lunch-qualified families.
+School district funding Colorado has 178 school districts, whose funding is determined using a combination of factors, including local taxes and state funds.
+Funding for the Colorado Preschool Program is a part of Colorado's public school system.
+Colorado has 178 school year, Jefferson County School district was able to dedicate \$750,000 to a partnership with Jefferson Center for Mental Health (JCMH).
+JCMH helps cover some of the cost of the counselors that the school district uses, particularly for schools with a larger population of free and reduced-lunch-qualified Best practice that ould be supported Example What is it?
+Funding strategy families.
 The nine positions added were social emotional learning specialists, which differ from traditional school counselors.
-Thirty- three elementary schools (many of which include preschool) who have JCMH prevention specialists on campus at least one day a week are working toward equipping students with the social emotional skills to thrive.
+Thirty-three elementary schools (many of which include preschool) who have JCMH prevention specialists on campus at least one day a week are working toward equipping students with the social emotional skills to thrive.
+Jefferson County district was able \$750,000 to a par with Jefferson Ce Mental Health (Jo JCMH helps cove the cost of the co that the school d particularly for so a larger population and reduced-lunc families.
+The nine position were social emot learning specialis differ from traditi school counselor three elementary (many of which in preschool) who h prevention specia campus at least of week are working equipping studen social emotional #3 #5 #6 #7 #8 school districts, whose funding is determined using a combination of factors, including local taxes and state funds.
+Funding for the Colorado Preschool Program is a part of Colorado's public

 Funding strategy What is it?
 Best practice that could be supported Example County partners such as departments of public health and departments of human services County health departments can support community- wide health initiatives, health education, health awareness campaigns, and improvements in community referral systems.
 County departments of human services manage child care assistance programs, child welfare, public benefits, and prevention services. #1 #3 #5 #6 #8 Northeast Colorado Health Department coordinated an initiative to train and support providers on screenings and treatment for pregnancy-related depression, and raise public awareness of the associated symptoms, risk factors, and stigma.
 The Community Infant Program in Boulder County works with high-risk families to promote healthy attachments between parents and infants.
 Nurses and mental health therapists provide services in the home for parents who have trouble adjusting to a new infant or young child.
 Financial support and assistance for this initiative is a partnership with the community mental health center, public health, and the county department of human services.
-32 Community programs supported by state, federal, and community funding Through grants and partnerships with communities, state and federal funds can support new and ongoing programs or approaches, such as: The Colorado Department of Human Services (CDHS) Office of Behavioral Health funds the 17 Community Mental Health Centers to deliver a range of prevention and treatment services for children and caregivers.
+Community programs supported by state, federal, and community funding Through grants and partnerships with communities, state and federal funds can support new and ongoing programs or approaches, such as: The Colorado Department of Human Services (CDHS) Office of Behavioral Health funds the 17 Community Mental Health Centers to deliver a range of prevention and treatment services for children and caregivers.
 Other funding for Mental Health Centers #2 #3 #4 #5 #6 #8 #9 The Tony Grampsas Youth Services (TGYS) Program provides funding to local organizations for prevention, intervention, and education programs for children, youth, and their families designed to prevent youth crime and violence, youth marijuana use, and child abuse and neglect.
 From 2017 to 2020, TGYS is funding Healthy Steps in Adams, Arapahoe, and Denver counties.
 Healthy Steps is an evidence-based early childhood behavioral health integration model that provides enhanced primary care experiences to children from birth to 3 years old and their families.